Cooking Gorgeous

 Return the meat to the baking tray and place it in the oven for another 5-6 minutes, until the meat slices are nicely browned.

-sliced Turkish Doner Kebab pieces on a tray
+Finely sliced meat pieces on a tray.

 Recipe Tips From the Chef